Can weekend sleep repay your weeknight sleep debt?

-Monday to Friday, you wake up early for work to keep on top of deadlines and stay up late to enjoy social engagements – or finish your chores.
+Monday to Friday, you wake up early for work and stay up late to enjoy social engagements – or finish your chores.
 By the end of the week, all you want to do is sleep in.
 Late.
 You snooze a few extra hours on Saturday morning to stay out late that night, head to bed early on Sunday and start the sleep cycle all over.

 Or should we say lack of sleep cycle?
 There’s nothing wrong with making up sleep time on the weekends, is there?
 To regulate your sleep schedule successfully, you need to understand two important sleep concepts – sleep drive and internal circadian biological clocks.

 Sleep drive is similar to the gas light on your car’s dashboard – it alerts your body when it needs to sleep.
 The longer you’re awake, the more your body needs sleep.
-Likewise, your need to sleep dissipates when you’re snoozing away at night.
-You wake up with a full tank and as you go through your day, your tank slowly empties until there’s nothing left and your body demands sleep.
-When you finally give into slumber, your tank gradually fills again, allowing you to wake up well rested with an full tank once again
+Likewise, your need to sleep dissipates when you’re snoozing at night, filling up that gas tank so you’re ready for action the next morning.

 Your circadian clock regulates the timing of alertness and sleepiness throughout the day, rising and falling at different times.
 The strongest sleep drive (need for sleep) for adults usually occurs between the hours of 2 am to 4 am and during that afternoon rough sluggish patch, between 1 pm and 3 pm.
 The feeling of grogginess you experience during these times will feel less intense when you’ve had an adequate amount of sleep, and more powerful when you’re sleep deprived.